 Self-motivation is an important skill for students of all ages to master.
 It’s important for students to reflect upon what motivates them to do their best.
 The challenge with self-motivation is to find exactly what triggers a person to become invested and interested in something enough to see it to completion.
 For some, motivation is more feeling-based; for others, more thinking-based.
-Whatever the trigger, when that trigger is found, there are few limits to what a person can achieve.
+Finding that reliable guide for personal motivation is essential for success in life.

 Respect is something all students want.
 The question is how to get it.
 Students are told that if they hold themselves in high regard, people will want to be around them.
 They are also told that respect comes from doing things for others.
 Though the path towards respect is different for people, all agree that it is a worthwhile pursuit and leads to greater self-awareness and self-efficacy.

-An ambitious person is confident and self-motivated, both of which are qualities we want to see in our students.
+An ambitious person is confident and self-motivated, both of which are qualities we want to see in our children.
 But ambition sometimes gets us into trouble.
-We have to compete with others over scarce resources and that causes us to be selfish and uncompromising.
-There are other people in the world and we have an ethical obligation to think about their needs as well.
+It encourages us to compete with others over scarce resources and that causes us to be selfish and uncompromising sometimes.
+It’s important to recognize that there are other people in the world and we have an ethical obligation to think about their needs as well.

 Ask the students what they dream about and you are sure to get a wild variety of interesting answers.
 Students dream all of the time and some use them to set lofty goals for their life pursuits.
 Others see dreams as fake pictures of reality.
 However they are viewed, thinking about dreams is a chance for students to become more self-aware about what they value and what they really want out of life.